 Eating foods made from whole grains (including whole-wheat) gives you the extra fiber and nutrients that manufacturers throw out when they process grain into refined grain products, like plain white bread.

-Whole grain vs. whole wheat: What’s the difference?
+Whole grain vs. whole wheat: What’s the difference in a nutshell?

 The difference between whole grains and whole wheat is simple:

 - Whole grains.
 The manufacturing process in the bran, germ, and endosperm of the original grain.

 - Whole wheat.
 The above, but just for wheat.

 When you hit the supermarket, look for “whole grain” and “whole wheat” on labels, check the ingredient list for particular types of whole grain, and check the nutrition facts for more fiber, vitamins, and minerals.